 We walked back, listening to bird song, especially wren and robin, the place is full of them!
 We ended the day with a cider on our little balcony.

 April 11, 2019 Lough Derg

 Waking up to a grey cloudy morning we decided to go for a walk from Silvermines an old mining village near Nenagh.
-We drove straight up from the village with Lady Pamela in 2nd gear.
-The wide path took us between rows of fir trees that had apparently been donated by Americans.
+We drove straight up from the village with Lady Pamela in 2nd gear and parked at the top.
+A wide path took us between rows of fir trees that had apparently been donated by Americans.
 We could not help thinking that they might have used their money more wisely than in creating these rows of trees that looked like they had been planted to be cut down and then forgotten about.
 We left the path to walk along the ridge of the moor to the top of the silvermine mountain.
-There is no mountain top to speak of, but great views all around and to the old mining centre below.
+There is no mountain top to speak of, but there are great views all around and down to the old mining centre below.
 I was far away in my dreams, thinking about Irish music and wondering if we would ever come across a pub where an old man is playing the fiddle while a young girl sings her heart out for the pure pleasure of it.
 I doubt it, but I can hope!!!
 We had a happy if rather cold picnic on the way back.
 We had bought some more soda bread at the shop in Silvermine.
 A highlight among the specialities of Ireland is their soda bread!
 Lovely and moist and tasty with a nice thick crust.

 April 12 Coolbaun, Kilbarron to Bealadangan, Connemara